Mbed-TLS/TF-PSA-Crypto/docs/architecture/tf-psa-crypto-repository.md

 have to be provided as part of the integration of the PSA cryptography library.

-Finally, some platform abstraction functions are not just clones of standard C library functions, like psa_crypto_platform_entropy_nv_seed_read() for example, see include/psa/platform.h for more information.
+Finally, some platform abstraction functions are not just clones of standard C library functions, like tf_psa_crypto_platform_entropy_nv_seed_read() for example, see include/psa/platform.h for more information.
 If the configuration option TF_PSA_CRYPTO_STD_FUNCTIONS is enabled the PSA cryptography library provides an implementation of most of those functions based on functions of the standard C library though.

 ## Updating the main branch